What Are Dividends and How Do They Work?

 How do you make money from dividends?

-The easiest way to make money from these is to hold a dividend-paying stock and collect a regular cash payout when they are issued.
-To increase the amount of income you can earn, you can opt to reinvest them instead.
+The easiest way to make money from dividend-paying stock is to collect a regular cash payout when they are issued.
+Or, to increase the amount of income you can earn, you can opt to reinvest them instead.

 Another strategy you can use is to take the cash you earn from dividends to purchase other assets, like real estate.
-Using dividends as a source of cash flow, you can use these earnings to finance other income-generating projects.
+You can use dividends as a source of cash flow to finance other income-generating projects.

 Erika Photo